ReScience/ReScience-submission/article/Larisch-2019.md

 ## Reimplementation

-The reimplementation was done with Python 3.4 (Python > 3.4 also works) and the neurosimulator ANNarchy [@Vitay2015] (version 4.6.6 or later).
+The reimplementation was done with Python 3.4 (Python 2.7 also works) and the neuro-simulator ANNarchy [@Vitay2015] (version 4.6.6 or later).
 With ANNarchy, it is possible to implement neuronal and synaptic behavior by defining the corresponding mathematical equations in a text format, which are solved by ANNarchy using the desired numerical method.
 ANNarchy supports rate-based and spiking networks and provides a way to combine both kinds of neuronal networks.